tnscorcoran/springboot-quarkus-serverless/README.md

 Your application now reflects the change you did without a rebuild!

-## Part 2 - Quarkus in Native mode - as a serverless workload on Kubernetes
+## Part 2 - Quarkus in Native mode - as a serverless workload on Kubernetes/OpenShift

 ## Steps
 ```